EDUCBA

 How do we split the data set in a regression decision tree?

-It is the most important part that how we split the dataset.
+It is the most essential part of how we split the dataset.

 split the data set

 Here, we have the whole dataset, and the task will be to find the best splitting condition.
 For this, we will examine two candidate conditions; the first condition is x0 is less than or equal to 1; in this case, the split will look like the first dotted lines.
-And our second condition is x1 less than or equal to 2, in this case, the division like second dotted lines.
+And our second condition is x1 less than or equal to 2; in this case, the division is like second dotted lines.
 Don’t forget the point that satisfies the condition go to the left and the rest to the right.
 Now, the question is, which is a better split?
-To find this, we need to calculate which split is decreasing the impurity of the child nodes the most.
+To find this, we need to calculate which split decreases the impurity of the child nodes the most.
 For that, we need to compute variance reduction.
-Yes, in the context of regression, we use variance as a measure of impurity.
+Yes, we use variance to measure impurity in the context of regression.

 Focus on the complete dataset; we are going to compute the variance of the whole dataset using this formula: